 - GCFA is reviewing questions, and awaiting sponsor guidance, relating to the allowability of costs associated with any disruptions to sponsored projects stemming from the COVID-19.

 Please consult this site immediately prior to hosting any research collaborators on campus to ensure you are aware of updated guidance.
-As of March 13, 2020, the following guidance is in force, unless and until this site is updated with new guidance.
+Until July 7, 2020, the following guidance is in force, unless and until this site is updated with new guidance.

 To host a visiting scientist, the following conditions must satisfied: